Sphinkie/Robot-Bonbons/README.md

 Many thanks to the authors of the external libraries used for this project:
 * **Arduino** at www.arduino.cc
 * **MelodyUtils** (from Dave's Arduino Utilities) by Dave Tucker ('Ornaments and articulations for beautiful Arduino melodies')
-* **NewPing Library** by Tim Eckel to deal with ultrasonic sensors. https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home
+* **NewPing Library** by Tim Eckel to deal with ultrasonic sensors.
+More information at https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home
-* **NewTone Library** by Tim Eckel for playing sound on an Arduino. https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home
+* **NewTone Library** by Tim Eckel for playing sound on an Arduino.
+More information at https://bitbucket.org/teckel12/arduino-new-tone/wiki/Home